liinu-a/csb_project_I/README.md

 # csb_project_I

-A small project with security flaws and their fixes for the Cyber Security Base course.
+A small project with security flaws and their fixes for the Cyber Security Base course by University of Helsinki and MOOC.fi.